 To a substantial degree, the image of Auer Lighting GmbH is determined by our actions and by the way each and every one of us presents and conducts himself/herself.
 Inappropriate behavior on the part of even a single employee can cause the company considerable damage.
 Every employee should be concerned with the good reputation of Auer Lighting GmbH in society.
 In all aspects of performing his/her job, every employee must focus on maintaining the good reputation of, and respect for, the company.

-We uphold and affirm equal opportunity and equal treatment among our employees, regardless of their color of skin, race, nationality, social origin, handicap, sexual orientation, political or religious beliefs, sex or age.
+We uphold and affirm equal opportunity and equal treatment among our employees, regardless of their color of skin, ethnic or social origin, physical impairments, sexual orientation, political or religious beliefs, sex or age.